nikhil/nikhil.github.io/_posts/2015-10-27-2D-GJK-and-EPA.markdown

 {% endhighlight %}

+The output for polygons2.xml shows a collision detected, while observing the polygons there is clearly no collision between the two shapes.
+This is because the shapes are concave, and our implementation is not able to handle this case.
+Since the usual solution is to have the engine represent concave shapes as multiple convex shapes for the purposes of collision detection, we can manually modify the testcase to represent the same shapes with more polygons.

+The fixed version of polygons2 represents the larger "bow tie" shape as two triangles.
+The smaller shape is unmodified as the first change was
+sufficient: the output of this fixed case properly shows that there are no collisions between the two (now three) shapes.

 ##Gilbert-Johnson-Keerthi Algorithm

 GJK is an algorithm which helps us decide if two shapes are colliding.
 You need